Top pick: CoverWallet

 Trade credit insurance is another type of coverage that’s likely to pay out for coronavirus claims.
 If a key client can’t pay their outstanding debt for your business’s products, trade credit insurance can cover some of their unpaid bills.

 If you don’t have trade credit insurance, policies are still available.
 However, you might face higher premiums that reflect the turbulent economy.
 Some insurance companies may stop new applications altogether.

 The reasons your insurance company may deny coronavirus claims can include:

-If your business experiences losses because of the coronavirus that aren’t covered by insurance, you can get business financial support through:
+If your business experiences losses because of the coronavirus that aren’t covered by insurance, or your claim was denied, you can get business financial support through:

 Your business insurance may not provide protection in many cases unless your business is directly affected by coronavirus cases, such as employees or customers getting sick.
 However, the types of business insurance that may help businesses the most during the coronavirus pandemic include contingent business interruption, event and trade credit insurance policies.

 Get the financial help you need as you search for a new job.